-EYFS use home school books to share and communicate with parents and carers.
+Apple use home school communication sheets to share and communicate with parents and carers.

 Key Stage 1 & 2

-Key Stage 1 & 2 has five classes: Chestnut, Maple, Beech, Hazel and Cherry.
+Key Stage 1 & 2 has six classes: Pear, Maple, Hazel, Cherry, Chestnut and Beech.

-Maple: This is a sensory class for semi- and pre-formal learners.
-Children’s learning is mapped out against four strands: Communication, Cognition, Creativity and Physical learning styles.
-The environment promotes opportunities and activities for learners to develop skills from these strands in a personalised order.
-High emphasis is placed on the development of language and communication sessions which we engage in daily and also throughout our daily routine.
+Maple: Maple is a sensory class for pre-formal learners.
+It follows an EQUALS curriculum.
+Children’s learning is mapped out against four strands: Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health, and Sensory and/or Physical.
+The learning environment promotes opportunities and activities for learners to develop skills from these strands in a personalised order, whilst also giving a sensory break area to re-regulate and prepare for learning.
+High emphasis is placed on the development of language and communication sessions which we engage in daily and throughout our daily routine.
+A Total Communication approach is used to help support all learners.
 Children’s learning is supported through a variety of creative and motivating activities including TAC PAC, Write Dance, Intensive Interaction and Massage.
-All children have access to phonics through streamed groups.
-Learning and physical development is enriched through PE, Swimming, Music, Cookery and Primary Carousel sessions.
+Some children also access phonics and reading, delivered through Read, Write, Inc. Learning and physical development is enriched through PE, Swimming, Music, Outdoor Learning and ICT sessions.

 All pupils take part in Enrichment sessions once per week.
 Enrichment sessions are designed so that pupils are offered activities and concepts to engage them that are out of the constraints of the conventional curriculum.
 We believe that our pupils have the right to a diverse, rich and exciting curriculum.
 Enrichment sessions allow us to be creative in our approach to pupils’ learning and in the use of our many resources.

-*In addition to traditional Literacy lessons, all pupils have a 20 minute Literacy slot Mon-Thurs.
+*In addition to traditional Literacy lessons, all pupils have a 20-minute Literacy slot Mon-Fri.
 This initiative is to give extra focus to Literacy across the school and is directed by the Literacy subject leader.